jeydevv/MonkeModMenu/README.md

 # Monke Mod Menu
 A mod for the game Gorilla Tag
+### Please note:
+### This mod is no longer being developed or maintained
-### Please note: this mod will NOT work on public servers and is not intended to
+### This mod will NOT work on public servers and is not intended to
 ### This mod verifies through a server and your username may be temporarily stored
-### This mod is no longer being developed or maintained

 ## Whats new:
 - New Beacon button!